US futures point to a bear market; here’s what that means | WTOP News

 History shows that the faster an index enters into a bear market, the shallower they tend to be.
 Historically, stocks have taken 251 days (8.3 months) to fall into a bear market.
 When the S&P 500 has fallen 20% at a faster clip, the index has averaged a loss of 28%.

-The longest bear market lasted 61 months and ended in March 1942 and cut the index by 60%.
+The longest bear market lasted 61 months and ended in March 1942.
+It cut the index by 60%.

 HOW DO WE KNOW WHEN A BEAR MARKET HAS ENDED?